Ultraschall/ultraschall-assets/README.md

 # Ultraschall Banner 2.0
-## Wordpress Plugin: Ultraschall-Banner Pro
+## Wordpress Plugin: Ultraschall-Banner 2.0

 You can download the Ultraschall Banner as WordPress plugin.